Nothing is more of a mood killer at work than sitting in a meeting that doesn’t feel necessary and completely lacks a purpose.

 Instead, you should let your team speak, come up with ideas in side conversations, and then give feedback to the room at large.
 With this, you’ll be gathering a range of ideas which you can then use to make a final decision.

 With these five steps and additional tips, you’ll be well on your way to conducting a meeting that has a clear purpose and goes off without a hitch.

 If you’re looking to streamline your meeting process, making things easier for both management and your general team, then why not try out the meeting platform Hugo.
 With team calendar scheduling, note-taking compatibility, and a live agenda that you can create and work through, Hugo is the perfect meeting companion.

 What’s more, it’s free for small teams, making this the perfect opportunity to try out the tool—and best of luck with your next meeting.

-Tips and templates for better weekly meetings.
-Download as Word or Google Docs, or use in Hugo free.
+A few tips and templates for better weekly meetings.
+Download and use these agenda templates in Word or Google Docs, or use in Hugo free.

-Explore the true purpose of a kick-off meeting, how to nail your presentation, and see what special considerations to make for remote meetings.
+Explore the true purpose of a kick-off meeting, ways to nail your presentation, and what special considerations to make for remote meetings. 💻